F97 error

 Can I reset the F97 error without replacing any parts?

-Yes, start by cutting power to the oven at the breaker for 60 seconds and restoring it.
+Yes, you can start by cutting power to the oven at the breaker for 60 seconds and then restoring it.
 If the error returns immediately, a faulty component will need to be diagnosed and replaced.

 Is it safe to use my GE JTS5000SNSS while the F97 error is displayed?